1afa/sambadav/README.md

 ## History and provenance

-SambaDAV was written by [Bokxing IT BV](http://www.bokxing-it.nl), Delft, the Netherlands, to supplement a line of SME servers.
+SambaDAV was originally written by [Bokxing IT BV](http://www.bokxing-it.nl), Delft, the Netherlands, to supplement a line of SME servers.
 It was released because this software was found useful and fills a need, and to give something back to the open-source community.
 There are other projects that offer something similar, such as [Davenport](http://davenport.sourceforge.net) and smbwebclient.php, but SambaDAV was written because those projects show their age and did not fit our needs.

 At the start of 2015 the project was transferred to the company developing the aforementioned line of SME servers, [1A First Alternative](http://www.1a-first-alternative.com).